EighteenZi/rocksdb_wiki/Universal-Compaction.md

 ```
     F1, F2, F3, ..., Fn
 ```
-where F1 containing the newest data and Fn containing the oldest.
+where F1 containing most recent updates to the DB and Fn containing the oldest updates of the DB.

 How is all compactions are picked up: